-|“Animal rescue work can be satisfying, gratifying and devastating all at the same time.
+|“Animal rescue work can be immensely satisfying, gratifying and devastating, all at the same time.

-You deal with the unknown, the hurt, the hungry, the lonely.
+“You deal with the unknown, the hurt, the hungry, the lonely.
 And you simply cannot save them all.